Frequently Asked Questions

 The review quizzes become available only after students have scored 90 or higher on the prerequisite quizzes.
 Thus, the review quizzes enforce the requirement that students complete preceding quizzes at 90 or higher.
 If you do not assign the review quizzes, you'll need to check the grades students attain on the other quizzes to make sure they scored 90 or higher.

 But when students complete the review quizzes, that means they have also completed the prerequisite quizzes at 90 or higher.
-The review quizzes thus greatly reduce the number of grades you need to monitor.
+The review quizzes thus reduce the number of grades a teacher needs to monitor.

 Here is an example of what students see when they look at a review quiz and its prerequisites: